 Remedies for a violation of California discrimination laws include hiring, front pay, back pay, promotion, reinstatement, cease-and-desist orders, expert witness fees, reasonable attorney's fees and costs, punitive damages, and emotional distress damages.

-In addition to discrimination, disparate dress code standards can also subject employers to potential liability for sex harassment.
+In addition to discrimination, disparate dress code standards can also subject employers to potential liability for sexual harassment.
 Note that California law also protects people who are not necessarily expressing gender identity but dress as the opposite sex unless there is a valid business reason not to.

 Job applicants and employees who believe they have experienced wrongful discrimination may also file a complaint with the California Department of Fair Employment and Housing (DFEH).
 Complaints must be filed within one year of the last act of discrimination/harassment or, for victims who are under the age of 18, not later than one year after the victim's eighteenth birthday.